HoneyTauOverTwo/DSPSeedSearch/README.md

 Another important thing to note is that this mode will search through the seeds using the default settings for map generation (**list settings later**).

+**There is some additional info about searching through all seeds that will be explained later**

 ## How to build it yourself

 **TODO**